Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 2. Select the Sigma tile from the list.
 Click the **Optional Grant** dropdown menu.
 Write **RAW** and **ANALYTICS** in the text box and then click **Connect**.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-optional-grant.png" width="50%" title="Click the '+ New project' button on the top right"/>

 3. Make up a company name and URL to use.
 It doesn’t matter what URL you use, as long as it’s unique.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-company-name.png" width="50%" title="Click the '+ New project' button on the top right"/>

-5. Enter your name and email address.
+4. Enter your name and email address.
 Choose a password for your account.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-create-profile.png" width="50%" title="Click the '+ New project' button on the top right"/>

-6. Great!
+5. Great!
 You now have a Sigma account.
 Before we get started, go back to Snowlake and open a blank worksheet.
 Run these lines.
 - `grant all privileges on all views in schema analytics.SCHEMA to role pc_sigma_role;`
 - `grant all privileges on all tables in schema analytics.SCHEMA to role pc_sigma_role;`

 6. Click on your bubble in the top right corner.
 Click the **Administration** button from the dropdown menu.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-admin.png" width="50%" title="Click the '+ New project' button on the top right"/>

 7. Scroll down to the integrations section, then select **Add** next to the dbt integration.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-add-integration.png" width="50%" title="Click the '+ New project' button on the top right"/>

 8. In the dbt Integration section, fill out the required fields, and then hit save:
 - Your dbt service account token.
 - Your access URL of your existing Sigma dbt integration.
 Use cloud.getdbt.com as your access URL.
 - Your dbt environment ID.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-add-info.png" width="50%" title="Click the '+ New project' button on the top right"/>

 9. Return to the home page.
 Create a new workbook.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-make-workbook.png" width="50%" title="Click the '+ New project' button on the top right"/>

 10. Click on **Table**, then click on **SQL**.
 Select Snowflake PC_SIGMA_WH as your data connection.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-make-table.png" width="50%" title="Click the '+ New project' button on the top right"/>

-12. Query away!
+11. Query away!
 Try this one, for example:
-  'select * from
+  `select * from
   {{ semantic_layer.query (
     metrics = ['order_total', 'order_count', large_orders', 'customers_with_orders', 'avg_order_value', pct_of_orders_that_are_large'],
     group_by =
     [Dimension('metric_time').grain('day) ]
-) }}'
+) }}`